-- to understand better the various climate-related processes, particularly those associated with clouds, oceans and the carbon cycle - to improve the systematic observation of climaterelated variables on a global basis, and further investigate changes which took place in the past - to develop improved models of the Earth's climate system - to increase support for national and international climate research activities, especially in developing countries - to facilitate international exchange of climate data
+- to understand better the various climate-related processes, particularly those associated with clouds, oceans and the carbon cycle; - to improve the systematic observation of climaterelated variables on a global basis, and further investigate changes which took place in the past; - to develop improved models of the Earth's climate system; - to increase support for national and international climate research activities, especially in developing countries; - to facilitate international exchange of climate data.

-Introduction: what is the issue ?
+1. Introduction: what is the issue?

-There is concern that human activities may be inadvertently changing the climate of the globe through the enhanced greenhouse effect, by past and continuing emissions of carbon dioxide and other gases which will cause the temperature of the Earth's surface to increase - popularly termed the "global warming' If this occurs, consequent changes may have a significant impact on society
+1.0.1 There is concern that human activities may be inadvertently changing the climate of the globe through the enhanced greenhouse effect, by past and continuing emissions of carbon dioxide and other gases which will cause the temperature of the Earth's surface to increase popularly termed the "global warming".
+If this occurs, consequent changes may have a significant impact on society.

-The purpose of the Working Group I report, as determined by the first meeting of IPCC, is to provide a scientific assessment of
+1.0.2 The purpose of the Working Group I report, as determined by the first meeting of IPCC, is to provide a scientific assessment of:

-- the factors which may affect climate change during the next century, especially those which are due to human activity - 2) the responses of the atmosphere ocean land ice system - current capabilities of modelling global and regional climate changes and their predictability - 4) the past climate record and presently observed climate anomalies
+- 1) the factors which may affect climate change during the next century especially those which are due to human activity; - the responses of the atmosphere-ocean-land-ice system; - current capabilities of modelling global and regional climate changes and their predictability: - 4) the past climate record and presently observed climate anomalies.

-On the basis of this assessment, the report presents current knowledge regarding predictions of climate change (including sea level rise and the effects on ecosystems) over the next century, the timing of changes together with an assessment of the uncertainties associated with these predictions
+1.0.3 On the basis of this assessment, the report presents current knowledge regarding predictions of climate change (including sea-level rise and the effects on ecosystems) over the next century, the timing of changes together with an assessment of the uncertainties associated with these predictions.

-This Policymakers Summary aims to bring out those elements of the main report which have the greatest relevance to policy formulation, in answering the following questions
+1.0.4 This Policymaker Summary aims to bring out those elements of the main report which have the greatest relevance to policy formulation, in answering the following questions:

-- What factors determine global climate? - What are the greenhouse gases, and how and why are they increasing? - Which gases are the most important? - How much do we expect the climate to change? - How much confidence do we have in our predictions? - Will the climate of the future be very different ? - Have human activities already begun to change global climate? - How much will sea level rise? - What will be the effects on ecosystems? - What should be done to reduce uncertainties, and how long will this take?
+- What factors determine global climate? - What are the greenhouse gases, and how and why are they increasing? - Which gases are the most important? - How much do we expect the climate to change? - How much confidence do we have in our predictions? - Will the climate of the future be very different? - Have human activities already begun to change global climate? - How much will sea-level rise? - What will be the effects on ecosystems? - What should be done to reduce uncertainties, and how long will this take?

-This report is intended to respond to the practical needs of the policymaker.
+1.0.5 This report is intended to respond to the practical needs of the policymaker.
 It is neither an academic review, nor a plan for a new research programme.
-Uncertainties attach to almost every aspect of the issue, yet policymakers are looking for clear guidance from scientists, hence authors. have been asked to provide their best-estimates wherever possible, together with an assessment of the uncertainties
+Uncertainties attach to almost every aspect of the issue, yet policymaker are looking for clear guidance from scientists; hence authors have been asked to provide their best estimates wherever possible, together with an assessment of the uncertainties.

-This report is a summary of our understanding in 1990 Although continuing research will deepen this understanding and require the report to be updated at frequent intervals, basic conclusions concerning the reality of the enhanced greenhouse effect and its potential to alter global climate are unlikely to change significantly Nevertheless, the complexity of the system may give rise to surprises
+1.0.6 This report is a summary of our understanding in 1990.
+Although continuing research will deepen this understanding and require the report to be updated at frequent intervals, basic conclusions concerning the reality of the enhanced greenhouse effect and its potential to alter global climate are unlikely to change significantly.
+Nevertheless, the complexity of the system may give rise to surprises.

-What factors determine global climate ?
+2. What factors determine global climate ?

-There are many factors, both natural and of human origin, that determine the climate of the earth We look first at those which are natural, and then see how human activities might contribute
+2.0.1 There are many factors, both natural and of human origin, that determine the climate of the earth.
+We look first at those which are natural, and then see how human activities might contribute.

-What natural factors are important?
+2.1 What natural factors are important?